john-azzaro/Study-Asynchronous-Programming-in-Node/README.md

 <br>

-### With synchronous architecture, the program is "blocked" until is finishes a task.
+### With synchronous architecture, the program is "blocked" until it finishes a task.

 In a **synchronous** (or **blocking**) restaurant, the waiter will:
 1.   ***Serve table 1**.*